The short answer

 |---|---|---|

 | Nose Hill Park | North | Gold standard.
-11 km² grassland, recall-trained adult BCs.
-Avoid coyote dawn/dusk |
+Wide grassland, recall-trained adult BCs.
+Take care during coyote dawn and dusk |

-| Sue Higgins Park | Southeast | Large fenced section — new rescue BCs without confirmed recall |
+| Sue Higgins Park | Southeast | Large fenced section.
+Good for new rescue BCs without confirmed recall |

 | Bowmont Park | Northwest | Hilly terrain, river access in summer.
-Athletic swimmers |
+Suits athletic swimmers |

 | Fish Creek Provincial Park | South | Designated off-leash sections only.
 Wildlife distractions for high-drive BCs |

-| Weaselhead Flats | Southwest | Moderate, good for recall-trained BCs.
+| Weaselhead Flats | Southwest | Moderate.
+Good for recall-trained BCs.
 Wildlife corridors |

-| Tom Campbell's Hill | Central | Small, urban, quick visits |
+| Tom Campbell's Hill | Central | Small, urban.
+Good for quick visits |

 What sports and clubs are available for Calgary Border Collies?